Personnel

 Facilities

 In October 1994, the University of Florida and Camp Blanding Florida Army National Guard Base signed an agreement forming the International Center for Lightning Research and Testing (ICLRT) for the purpose of advancing the science and technology of lightning.
-The Center occupies over 100 acres at Camp Blanding, about 45 km north-east of Gainesville, Florida.Airspace is controlled at Camp Blanding so that lightning initiation from overhead thunderclouds using the rocket-and-wire technique can be routinely performed and the resulting triggered lightning studied, in addition to the study of nearby natural lightning (an average of 5 to 6 natural lightning strikes occur on the site each summer).
-In February 1995, The Electric Power Research Institute (EPRI) donated $1,500,000 (original value) of measurement and other equipment (including six Nicolet digitizing oscilloscopes) to the Center.
+The Center occupies over 100 acres at Camp Blanding, about 45 km north-east of Gainesville, Florida.
+Airspace is controlled at Camp Blanding so that lightning initiation from overhead thunderclouds using the rocket-and-wire technique can be routinely performed and the resulting triggered lightning studied, in addition to the study of nearby natural lightning (an average of 5 to 6 natural lightning strikes occur on the site each summer).
+In February 1995, The Electric Power Research Institute (EPRI) donated $1,500,000 (original value) of measurement and other equipment to the Center.
 In May 1997, the University of Florida (UF) in Gainesville donated and installed a 2500 square foot mobile home (value $40,000) to the Center in order to make available both research and living space for UF and visiting investigators.
-During summers 1995 to 1999 over 40 researchers (excluding UF faculty, students and staff) from 15 countries representing 4 continents have performed experiments at the Center concerned with various aspects of atmospheric electricity, lightning, and lightning protection.
-Since 2005, the ICLRT has been operated jointly by the University of Florida and the Florida Institute of Technology (FIT).
-A plan view of the Center is shown in Fig. 1.More information on the Center and on the recent results of various experiments are found in the publications listed in the Publication Section below.
+Over 40 researchers (excluding UF faculty, students and staff) from 15 countries representing 4 continents have performed experiments at the Center concerned with various aspects of atmospheric electricity, lightning, and lightning protection.
+More information on the Center and on the results of various experiments are found in the publications listed in the Publications Section below.
+The Camp Blanding facility (ICLRT-CB) is presently not operational.

 Back to Top

-The Lightning Observatory in Gainesville, Florida
+The Lightning Observatory in Gainesville (ICLRT-LOG), Florida

 Back to Top